BrnCosta/BrnCosta/README.md

 ### About me:

-I'm an enthusiastic IT student with 4+ years of hands-on experience in full-stack software development.
+I'm an enthusiastic Software Developer with 4+ years of hands-on experience in full-stack software development.
 Today, my main language is C# and Python and I'm always looking for new ways to improve my skills, whether through personal projects or online courses.

 - 🔧 I'm currently working on TOTVS as a Software/DevOps Analyst